Best spring cleaning laundry deals in 2023

 - Related: How we choose our products

 Doing some spring cleaning?
 It's a great time invest in a new washer and dryer.
-We've found the best spring cleaning deals on laundry appliances from your favorite brands, including LG, Bosch, Maytag and many more.
-Samsung has also slashed the prices on many washers and dryers during the brand's Discover Samsung spring sales event.
-These washers and dryers are known for having the latest smart features and functions.
-But hurry -- this Samsung sale ends soon.
+We've found the best spring cleaning deals on laundry appliances from your favorite brands, including Samsung, LG, Bosch, Maytag and many more.

 Samsung Smart Dial washer with FlexWash and Super Speed Wash, $1,299 (regularly $1,999)